flutter/website/src/content/deployment/flavors.md

 TODO: When available, add an app sample.
 {% endcomment -%}

-## Launching your app flavors
+## Launch your app flavors

 1. Once the flavors are set up, modify the Dart code in **lib** / **main.dart** to consume the flavors.
 2. Test the setup using `flutter run --flavor free` at the command line, or in your IDE.

 For examples of build flavors for [iOS][], [macOS][], and [Android][], check out the integration test samples in the [Flutter repo][].

-## Retrieving your app's flavor at runtime
+## Retrieve your app's flavor at runtime

-From your Dart code, you can use the [`appFlavor`][] API to determine what flavor your app was built with.
+From your Dart code,
+you can use the [`appFlavor`][] API to determine what flavor your app was built with.

-## Conditionally bundling assets based on flavor
+## Bundle assets conditionally based on flavor

-If you aren't familiar with how to add assets to your app, see [Adding assets and images][].
+If you aren't familiar with how to add assets to your app, check out [Adding assets and images][].

 If you have assets that are only used in a specific flavor in your app, you can configure them to only be bundled into your app when building for that flavor.
 This prevents your app bundle size from being bloated by unused assets.

 Here is an example: